coupcelle/scholarwander/docs/sso.md

 This page will likely have a URL thats something like `https://[domain].securew2.com/auth/success?sessionId=<token>&state=<state UUID>&xsrfsign=`.

 This URL, and indeed the resulting webpage as a whole, contains both a token (AKA sessionID AKA code) that allows us to authenticate future API calls.
-In addition to the URL, this token is also present in the HTML `<title>` element.
+In addition to the URL, this token is also present in the HTML `<title>` element in the following format:

+`Success state=[state uuid created earlier]&code=[code]&`

+The code isn't an access token because typically these codes are sent to the client as query parameters, which is insecure.